antsa-1/tictactoe/README.md

 Even if you have done some similarish setups before there might( will) come problems to solve.

 Upper level tasks in order to get application running:
-1. Create database with a script
+1. Create database with a script and 2 users manually.
 2. Setup backend dev env
 3. Use browser to test current version with current UI
 4. Setup UI dev env if required/ want to change UI.
 Publish changes to DIST-folder using npm-build.